Former officer who fatally shot Breonna Taylor has new deputy job

-LOUISVILLE, Ky.
-(AP) — The former Louisville police officer who fatally shot Breonna Taylor has a new job in law enforcement in a county northeast of the city.
+CARROLLTON, Ky.
+(AP) — A Louisville police officer who fired the fatal shot that killed Breonna Taylor has a new job in law enforcement in a county northeast of the city.

 The Carroll County Sheriff’s Office on Saturday confirmed the hiring of Myles Cosgrove, who was fired from the Louisville Metro Police Department in January 2021 for violating use-of-force procedures and failing to use a body camera during the raid on Taylor’s apartment, WHAS-TV reported.

-Robert Miller, chief deputy in Carroll County, pointed to that fact in reference to Cosgrove’s hiring.

-A protest in Carroll County was planned Monday in response to his hiring.
+About a dozen people showed up in downtown Carrolton Monday morning to protest his hiring, holding signs and chanting “Cosgrove has got to go.”

+“I think he should be in jail,” said Haley Wilson, a 24-year-old resident of the small Kentucky town near the Ohio River.

-Investigators said that Cosgrove fired 16 rounds into the apartment after the front door was breached and that Taylor’s boyfriend fired a shot at them.
-Federal ballistics experts said they believe the shot that killed Taylor came from Cosgrove.
+Investigators said that Cosgrove fired 16 rounds into the apartment after Taylor’s front door was breached during a narcotics raid on March 13, 2020.
+Thinking an intruder was breaking in, Taylor’s boyfriend fired a shot from a handgun at the officers.
+Officer Jonathan Mattingly was struck in the leg, and the officers returned fire, killing Taylor in her hallway.

+An FBI investigation determined that Cosgrove and Mattingly struck Taylor, a 26-year-old Black woman, and that Cosgrove likely fired the fatal shot.
+Neither officer was charged by a 2020 state grand jury in Taylor’s death, and a two-year investigation by the FBI also cleared Cosgrove and Mattingly of any charges.

+The FBI probe found that other superior officers had crafted a faulty drug warrant that contained false information about Taylor.
+U.S. Attorney Merrick Garland said in August that the officers who went to Taylor’s apartment with the warrant “were not involved in drafting the warrant affidavit and were not aware that it was false.”

 In November, the Kentucky Law Enforcement Council voted not to revoke Cosgrove’s state peace officer certification.
 That meant he could apply for other law enforcement jobs in the state.